rnnisi/SiglentSDS1204X-E/README.md

 **plt_black(img):** return list of black pixels  (for test purposes)

 **cleanup(img, t, v):** average values to give single valued function
-- takes the image, x, and y pixels from the waveform as inputs
+- takes the image, x, and y pixels from the waveform as inputs. t, v is x, y pixels. t, v should be output of get_wfm.
 - averages all the voltage values collected for each time value so that cleaned up waveform is returned
 - returns time, volt arrays with matching indexes

 **GetDat(xdiv, ydiv, time, volts):** convert the pixel values to voltage and time values by going from pixels to scope devisions. output is x, y arrays which have been scaled properly to x, y div value (get units from SDS1204XE.py)
+- xdiv, ydiv are the numerical values for time, voltages per division (50 p) on the scope window.
+Take note of units, but this function does not take units into account.
+- time, voltages should be the arrays which were outputs from cleanup(img, t, v)

 ### RollingAcq_scrn.py
 Data acqusition and automatic generation of csv's.
 Expects three arguements: ./RillingAcq_scrn.py [IP of scope] [Acq time in seconds]